merenlab/merenlab.org/_posts/miscellaneous/2020-01-01-visualizing-metagenomic-bins.md

 In reality, though, accurately reconstructing genomes from metagenomes using short-metagenomic reads is really difficult on many accounts of theory and practice (see "[Accurate and Complete Genomes from Metagenomes](https://www.biorxiv.org/content/10.1101/808410v2)" by [Lin-Xing Chen](https://scholar.google.com/citations?user=ssOQEpkAAAAJ&hl=en) et al. for a comprehensive overview, tips, and strategies).

 The biggest problem of all is the poor assembly of short metagenomic reads.
 We all know and wish that long-read sequencing and Hi-C will soon start giving us near-complete genomes from metagenomes.
 But this is like how quantum computers will soon revolutionize computing (and in the process will likely make NP-complete problems disappear and render cryptography obsolete so we can all become a singularity of a broken family).
-We are not there yet, and we are not sure when we will be.
-Until then, we have to work with what we have.
-So if short reads are going to be around for a little longer, and actually much much longer for the 90% of the scientists who are not affiliated with top X institutes, then what is the biggest risk?
+We are not there yet, and until then we have to work with what we have.
+So if short reads are going to be around for a little longer, then what is the biggest risk?

 The biggest risk of reconstructing genomes from metagenomes is to end up working with composite genomes, as [composite genomes **will influence ecological, pangenomic, and phylogenomic insights**](https://doi.org/10.1128/mBio.00725-19).
 Despite [the community guidelines](https://www.nature.com/articles/nbt.3893), avoiding composite genomes is not that easy even when we really really want to.
-Because counting the occurrence of single-copy core genes, which is the most commonly&#151;and often *the only*&#151;approach used to scrutinize new MAGs, is *not* bulletproof.
-Yes&#151;[single-copy core genes **are not enough to detect contamination issues**](https://www.biorxiv.org/content/10.1101/808410v2).
+Because counting the occurrence of single-copy core genes, which is the most commonly --and often *the only*-- approach used to scrutinize new MAGs, is *not* bulletproof.
+Yes -- [single-copy core genes **are not enough to detect contamination issues**](https://www.biorxiv.org/content/10.1101/808410v2).
 So we will get bad bins, and we will not even know it unless we manually refine them.
-Most scientist in our field will agree that one of the most sorely missing pieces of our computational toolkit for genome-resolved metagenomics is the ability to estimate the quality and completion of a new genome without relying on any *a priori* information such as databases or gene families, and by using the entirety of the genomic data, and not only some parts of it.
+Most scientists in our field will agree that one of the most sorely missing pieces of our computational toolkit for genome-resolved metagenomics is the ability to estimate the quality and completion of a new genome without relying on any *a priori* information such as databases or gene families, and by using the entirety of the genomic data, and not only some parts of it.
 It is almost certain that multiple groups are pushing these boundaries, and we wish them well, as their solutions will continue to be useful after the long-read sequencing revolution.
 But we are not there yet, either.

 Long story short, in general we don't have great assemblies and we don't have bulletproof ways to identify contamination issues.
 What do we do, then?